shebz2023/shebz2023/README.md

 <h2>👨‍💻 About Me</h2>

 <p>
   I am a passionate Software Engineer with a love for technology and innovation.
 With experience in full-stack development, I enjoy creating solutions that solve real-world problems.
-I am always eager to learn new technologies and improve my skills,I am currently leanring developing d-apps.
+I am always eager to learn new technologies and improve my skills,I am currently learning developing d-apps.
 When I'm not coding, I’m often caught making blunders in chess:) Feel free to connect with me to discuss exciting projects or opportunities!
 </p>

 <h2>💻 Tech Stack</h2>